thinktecture/boardz-cross-platform-sample/README.md

 ## Supported platforms
 * Any modern web browser (Chrome, Firefox, Edge, Safari) by simply hosting it
 * Mobile platforms (iOS, Android, Windows) by packaging the app using Cordova
-* Desktop platforms (Windows, Mac OS X, Linux) by packaging the app using GitHub's electro
+* Desktop platforms (Windows, Mac OS X, Linux) by packaging the app using GitHub's electron

 ## Third-Party Libraries
 ### JavaScript, CSS